 Bank loans carry floating rates (unlike high-yield bonds, which are essentially fixed-rate securities, although floating rate notes represent a non-negligible part of the market).
-The Swiss Financial Market Supervisory Authority issued Guidance 10/2020 in which it provided a roadmap to supervised financial institutions for managing the London Interbank Offered Rate (LIBOR) transition.
+The Swiss Financial Market Supervisory Authority (FINMA) issued Guidance 10/2020 in which it provided a roadmap to supervised financial institutions for managing the London Interbank Offered Rate (LIBOR) transition.
 The Swiss Reference Rate (SARON) is the risk-free rate for Swiss franc-denominated debt recommended by the National Working Group on Swiss Franc References Rates.
+Following its initial Guidance 10/2020, FINMA published Guidance 03/2021, which provided an update on the transition process and set out best practices.

-It should also be noted that there are strict limitations on the ability to implement a debt pushdown for tax purposes (ie, to create a tax shield) as there is no tax consolidation under Swiss tax law, and a merger of an acquisition vehicle into the target, for example, will not enable the surviving entity to reduce its taxable income with interest payable on the acquisition debt.
-There are a number of limited workarounds, including equity-to-debt swaps and asset push-ups.
+It should also be noted that there are strict limitations on the ability to implement a debt pushdown for tax purposes (ie, to create a tax shield) as there is no tax consolidation under Swiss tax law, and a merger of an acquisition vehicle with the target, for example, will not enable the surviving entity to reduce its taxable income with interest payable on the acquisition debt.
+There are a few limited workarounds, including equity-to-debt swaps and asset push-ups.